 Common Contributors to Snoring

-Several factors can lead to snoring, including:
+Several factors can contribute to snoring:

-• Nasal Congestion: Allergies or colds can block the nasal passages, forcing air through the mouth and increasing the likelihood of snoring.
+- Nasal congestion: Allergies or colds can block nasal passages, forcing you to breathe through your mouth.

 The Connection Between Snoring and Dental Health